The loop equations for noncommutative geometries on quivers: Introduction

 Our interest in integrals of the type \eqref{unitaryintegral} emerges from Connes' noncommutative geometrical \cite{ConnesNCGbook} approach to fundamental interactions, in which geometric notions are mainly governed by a self-adjoint operator $D$ named after Dirac.
 In this setting, the physical action $S(D)$ is claimed to depend only on (the spectrum of) $D$ and is known as spectral action \cite{Chamseddine:1996zu}.
 The problem that motivates this article is the evaluation of the moments that the spectral action yields via

 for an ensemble of Dirac operators $D$ (the normalisation condition defines $\mathcal Z$).
 Of course, this requires to have defined the measure $\dif D$ on such ensemble, as well as the ensemble itself.
 (In the problem originally formulated in \cite[Sec.
 19]{CMbook} the spectral action contains fermions, as it has been recently addressed in \cite{Khalkhali:2024tyl}, but which we do not include here.)
 Part of the relatively vivid interest in the problem \eqref{CM} during the last decade is due to the reformulation \cite{Barrett:2015naa} of fuzzy spaces\footnote{We do not aim at a comprehensive review here, for fuzzy spaces see e.g. \cite{Steinacker:2007iq} and the works of Rieffel \cite{Rieffel:2007hv,Rieffel:2007hv,Rieffel:2021ykh} (and references therein) that address, from diverse mathematical angles, the rigorous convergence of matrix algebras to the sphere.
 We are also not reviewing all the quantisation approaches either; for a Batalin-Vilkovisky approach: cf \cite{Iseppi:2016olv} for Tate-Koszul resolutions applied to a model of $2\times 2$-matrices and \cite{Gaunt:2022elo,Nguyen:2021rsa} for the homological-perturbative approach to Dirac-operator valued integrals. } as finite-dimensional spectral triples.
 This led to the application of tools related to random matrix theory \cite{TRNCG,SAfuzzy,Khalkhali:2020djp,Perez-Sanchez:2020kgq,Perez-Sanchez:2021vpf,Hessam:2022gaw} that followed to the first numerical results \cite{Barrett:2015foa}.
-All these works deal with multimatrix interactions that include a product of traces (as opposed to the ordinary interactions that are a single trace of a noncommutative polynomial).
+All these works deal with multimatrix interactions that include a product of traces (as opposed to the ordinary {potentials in random matrix theory}, namely a single trace of a noncommutative polynomial). {We elaborate on the physical interpretation below in Sec. \ref{sec:phys_interpr}}

+{Still with a similar aim and yet with other techniques, before our developments,} \rojo{independently} the Taylor expansion of the spectral action yields in \cite[Cor.
+19]{vanSuijlekom:PertOpTrace} a hermitian one-matrix model of the form